 LCOL begin the sequence again

-preselection with the LC is always toward the knit carriage, transfers always away from it If working the same repeat as transfer lace, the knit carriage moves to and from the right with every 2 rows knit, so in order to make transfers with the LC to the right, the knit carriage needs to be moved off the needle bed for the LC to be able to operate from that side.
+preselection with the LC is always toward the knit carriage, and transfers are always away from it If working the same repeat as transfer lace, the knit carriage moves to and from the right with every 2 rows knit, so in order to make transfers with the LC to the right, the knit carriage needs to be moved off the needle bed for the LC to be able to operate from that side.
 The process is a tad fiddly, if the technique is to be used for an all-over design, converting the design to the traditional transfer lace format would be worth the effort.
-Barring that, some sort of note-taking to serve as a reminder of which side the LC carriage should operate from is also be helpful.
+Barring that, some sort of note-taking to serve as a reminder of which side the LC carriage should operate from is also helpful.
 The BMP for the full repeat including blank rows at the top Returning to another Brother punch card, more possibilities in ways to experiment

 The above shows long vertical lines of transfers are possible in design motifs (punched holes).
 Adding shapes to all over mesh may require some editing along edges where the shapes meet the mesh.
 Varying size swatches are recommended before committing to any large piece.
 As always punched errors may be taped over.
 Red squares in the image below reflect holes missing in the card if the goal is to achieve a smoother circular shape.
 When this technique is used, selection, transfers, and knitting occur in each single, completed row of the design. note the differences in circle sides a wider, amended repeat The slight bias zig zag at the top of the swatch results from a missing reverse direction transfer before continuing with plain knitting and binding off.
 Ultimately whether the final fabric is worth the effort in making it is a personal choice.
 Sometimes small swatches work like a dream, and when large pieces are produced, problems multiply or the result is disappointing.
 In the past, I have also tried to use thread lace-inspired patterns for drop stitch lace (ribber fabric), but have found the result far more subtle than expected.
 As always yarn and color choice make a significant difference.
 The yarn used in these samples is a 2/15 wool blend, knit at tension 6.

-BTW: Studio pattern books have multiple sections of published 24 stitch thread lace patterns.
+BTW: Studio pattern books have multiple sections of published 24-stitch thread lace patterns.
 Not all Brother machines have the capacity for knitting this type of fabric, so not all of their publications include “suitable patterns”.
 If one understands what punched holes vs unpunched do, some of the Brother weaving and “pick rib” (perhaps another post’s topic) can be used as-is or adapted.

 previous blog notes on thread lace 2016/11/03/thread-lace-on-brother-km/